FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.rst

 =======================
 In ``config_schema`` folder within
-`siibra-python <https://github.com/FZJ-INM1-BDA/siibra-python>`_, the existing schemes are provied as json files.
+`siibra-python <https://github.com/FZJ-INM1-BDA/siibra-python>`_, the existing schemes are provided as json files.
 These are meant to be a guide, particularly for the minimum requirements.

 Step-by-step